c4mjs/c4mjs/docs/source-workspace-definitions-system.md

 ## deps

-Multiline string representing the entities dependecies, seperate dependecies with a new line. 'this' can be used to reference the current entity
+Multiline string representing the entities dependecies, seperate dependecies with a new line. 'this' can be used to reference the current item and gets replaced with its address at buildtime.

 `deps`